GSuren/getting_and_cleaning_data_project/README.md

-# getting_and_cleaning_data_project
+# Getting_and_cleaning_data_project
-Repo for the submission of the "Getting and Cleaning Data" course project (Johns Hopkins University)
+Repo for the submission of the "Getting and Cleaning Data" course project (Johns Hopkins University).
+Run the run_analysis.R code

 # Information provided by Coursera